 Finally, the savvy investor is acutely aware of their emotions and the danger of making decisions based on what they are feeling.
 Without a doubt, everyone wants to back a 'winner' and no one invests their hard earned gold with an objective of losing it or making minimal returns.
 Unfortunately, investments can't have a good day, every day.
 Markets move up and down.
 This means the value of your investment can differ from day to day.

 Those investors who aren't aware of their emotions base their investment decisions on their feelings.
 More often than not, they react to how they feel their investment is performing rather than sticking with their chosen investment strategy.
 When an investor makes a decision based upon their feelings and mood, it can result in an incorrect decision being made.
 By way of illustration, an investment that may have done well historically could fall in value for a period of time.
 This may cause an investor to feel despondent.
 Consequently they make the decision to sell their investment when in fact they should have just stayed the course and held their investment.

-Above are some considerations Investors should think about when it comes to investing.
-In my next blog, I will touch on the different investment choices an Investor can make and some things they should consider about those investments prior to them spending their gold.
+Above are some considerations investors should think about when it comes to investing.
+In part 2 of my blog on the secrets of wise investing, I will touch on the different investment choices an investor can make and some things they should consider about those investments prior to them spending their gold.